 If you are looking to try out a new art form, or if you are a multi-shaft or rigid heddle weaver interested in exploring another facet of the weaving world, this blog post introduces the equipment and yarn you'll need to get started.

 Tapestries can be woven with wool, cotton, linen, silk, and many other types of yarn.
-From our selection, we suggest giving Array a try.
+From our selection, we suggest giving Array a try, our 2/12 wool yarn designed especially for tapestry weavers, that comes in a wider range of hues and shades.

 Well, to state the obvious, tapestries!
 Weft-faced wall hangings and rugs can also be woven on tapestry looms.
 Bead-weaving is also possible on some tapestry looms.